Ahead of talks, North Korea says fired 'new' submarine-launched missile

 North Korea is banned from ballistic missile launches by United Nations Security Council resolutions.

-The North carried out a successful test of the solid-fuel Pukkuksong-1, also known as KN-11, in August 2016, which flew around 500 kilometres.
+The North carried out a successful test of the solid-fuel Pukkuksong-1, also known as KN-11, in August 2016, which flew around 500km.

 In July, North Korean state media had published pictures of Kim Jong Un inspecting a new type of submarine, fuelling concerns that Pyongyang was pushing ahead with an SLBM programme.

-Analysts say the missile is likely an intermediate-range ballistic missile with an actual flight range of around 2,000 kilometres.
+Analysts say the missile is likely an intermediate-range ballistic missile with an actual flight range of around 2,000km.

 Vipin Narang, an associate professor at Massachusetts Institute of Technology, drew a line between a recent series of launches by Pyongyang and Wednesday's test, calling it "an explicitly nuclear weapons system".